 Today’s guest post is by David Gebler, founder and president of the Skout Group, which fixes ailing organizations and improves corporate productivity, reputation, and success by focusing on value-based ethics and culture risk management.
 A sought-after speaker and panelist, he is author of The 3 Power Values: How Commitment, Integrity, and Transparency Clear the Roadblocks to Performance.
 You can contact David Gebler at : email@example.com.

-Like love, power is one of those words rarely uttered in the workplace.
+Like love, power is one of those words that is rarely spoken in the workplace.

-And, when it is, those conversations happen in whispered tones, usually following a flagrant example of power gone wrong:
+And, when it is, those conversations usually happen in whispered tones and follow a flagrant example of power gone wrong like when:

-– A CEO believing what leadership ethicist Terry Price defines as “something that’s wrong for others but OK for me.”
+– A CEO believes he or she is above the law, an attitude that leadership ethicist Terry Price defines as “something that’s wrong for others but OK for me.”

-– A newly promoted manager intoxicated with authority who bosses everyone about.
+– A newly promoted manager is intoxicated with their authority and bosses everyone about.

-– A quiet someone with a dissenting view who refrains from speaking up, believing they lack sufficient influence to affect outcomes.
+– A quiet someone who has a dissenting view refrains from speaking up because they believe they lack sufficient influence to affect outcomes.